phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

         cd portal

-    For the remainder of the tutorial, enter (or copy and paste) any command line instructions at the command line of the Docker container.
+    For the remainder of the tutorial, enter (or copy and paste) any command-line instructions into the command line of the Docker container.
     However, you can view and edit the input and output files on your computer (outside the container) with your plain text editor of choice.